Cornu aspersum

 Cornu aspersum (syn.
 Helix aspersa, Cryptomphalus aspersus), known by the common name garden snail, is a species of land snail in the family Helicidae, which includes some of the most familiar land snails.
-Of all terrestrial molluscs, this species may well be the most widely known.
+Of all terrestrial molluscs, this species may be the most widely known.
 It was classified under the name Helix aspersa for over two centuries, but the prevailing classification now places it in the genus Cornu.

-The Garden Snail is relished as a food item in some areas, but it is also widely regarded as a pest in gardens and in agriculture, especially in regions where it has been introduced accidentally, and where snails are not usually considered to be a menu item.
+The garden snail is relished as a food item in some areas, but it is also widely regarded as a pest in gardens and in agriculture, especially in regions where it has been introduced accidentally, and where snails are not usually considered to be a menu item.

 Description

 Cornu aspersum in warm regions commonly emerges in moist weather in winter.